AdamKlekowski/Dictionary/README.md

 * [Technologies](#technologies)

 ## General info
-Project was realised for my cousin in order to help him.
-The main goal was prepared application
+Own project was realised for my cousin.
+The main goal of this application is help with division english words into proper categories (known, to repeat, to learn) and generate PDF files with these words.

+1. A list of english words is loaded from .txt file.
+2. Application downloads pronunciation and meanings for current word from diki.pl dictionary (using __JSoup__).
+3. User asigns word to proper catergory (known, to repeat, to learn).

 ## Screenshots
 ![Main Window](https://github.com/AdamKlekowski/screenshots/blob/master/dictionary1.png)